Hillsboro, Oregon: Where Beer, Birds, Baseball, Farms and Technology Meet

 Hillsboro is the Tualatin Valley’s “beervana,” with several craft breweries centrally located near the eastern edge of the city.

 Hillsboro offers a plethora of activities in addition to sports.
-The Jackson Bottom Wetlands Preserve, attracts hundreds of birds—and bird watchers— annually, while unique museums showcase a variety of exhibits from yesteryear and today: Washington County Museum, and Classic Aircraft Aviation Museum.
+The Jackson Bottom Wetlands Preserve, attracts hundreds of birds—and bird watchers— annually, while unique museums showcase a variety of exhibits from yesteryear and today: Five Oaks Museum and Rice Northwest Museum of Rocks and Minerals.

-The Washington County Fair Complex, located near the airport, and with a dedicated stop along the MAX light-rail transit line, is home to many of Tualatin Valley’s largest annual events, such as the Rang Barse Holi Festival and the Washington County Fair.
+The Washington County Fair Complex, located near the airport, and with a dedicated stop along the MAX light-rail transit line, is home to many of Tualatin Valley’s largest annual events, such as the Washington County Fair.
+Currently under construction is the new Wingspan Events and Conference Center, which will be Tualatin Valley’s first conference center, which will attract larger events and meetings to this growing destination.

-Hillsboro’s quaint downtown area has transformed into the city’s arts and cultural hub with a selection of galleries, antique shops, a museum, live music venues and a live theatre company, all located on Main Street.
+Hillsboro’s quaint downtown area has transformed into the city’s arts and cultural hub with a selection of galleries, antique shops, a museum, live music venues and two live theatre companies, all located on or near Main Street.

-Main Street Hillsboro is the city’s cultural center, with attractions such as the Walters Cultural Arts Center, which features art exhibits and live performances, and Bag&Baggage Theatre Company.
-Several shops, antique stores and restaurants—including one of the very few pharmacy lunch counters in the region—and Primrose & Tumbleweeds, which houses the largest selection of Oregon wines available under one roof, also are located on Main Street.
+Main Street Hillsboro is the city’s cultural center, with attractions such as the Walters Cultural Arts Center, which features art exhibits and live performances, Hillsboro Artists’ Regional Theatre, and Bag&Baggage Theatre Company.
+Several shops, antique stores and restaurants and Decadent Creations, a bakery owned by Chopped champion Mindy Simmons.

 The Hillsboro Farmers Market (Saturdays, May through October) and the popular Hillsboro Tuesday Marketplace (Tuesdays, June-August), and the First Tuesday Art Walk, an evening of new exhibits, receptions and conversations, each set up shop on Main Street.